-This nocturnal bird of prey does not build nests but makes use of suitable sites.
-Those appropriate sites are often destroyed due to the ever-encroaching urbanisation into the owls hunting grounds.
-As eagle-owls are territorial, they are forced to live alongside us in urban areas, which makes survival challenging for several reasons.
+This nocturnal bird of prey does not build nests but uses suitable sites.
+Those appropriate sites are often destroyed due to the ever-encroaching urbanisation of the owls hunting grounds.
+As eagle owls are territorial, they are forced to live alongside us in urban areas, making survival challenging for several reasons.

 Where there are people, there are rats.
 Eagle owls are predators of pest species.
-People poison rats and mice.
-Owls find the carcasses and feed their chicks with them.
-The entire owl family suffers an excruciating death by secondary poisoning.
+People poison rats and mice, and owls find the carcasses and feed their chicks with them.
+The entire owl family suffers an excruciating death from secondary poisoning.
 Please do not use poisons to get rid of vermin.
-Instead, put up a nesting box and let the owls take care of the problem the natural way.
+Instead, put up a nesting box and let the owls handle the problem.

 Existing nests are often destroyed on purpose.
-There are many legends and myths surrounding these birds, and many cultures fear them.
-Historically it was believed that if an eagle-owl roosted on your roof, it would surely mean a death in the family.
-This has given rise to unfounded superstitions, which threaten their existence in the wild too.
+Many legends and myths surround these birds, and many cultures fear them.
+Historically people believed that if an eagle owl roosted on your roof, it would surely mean a death in the family.
+This has led to unfounded superstitions, threatening their existence in the wild.

 The fact that owls like to perch on telephone and electricity poles along the main streets is the cause of many casualties among them.
-At night when cars flatten insects, rodents and lizards on the road, the owls will come down to the road surface to feed on the prey remains and are subsequently hit by passing vehicles.
-Owl’s eyes don’t reflect in the car lights, making them invisible at night.
+At night when cars flatten insects, rodents and lizards on the road, the owls will come down to the road to feed on the prey remains and are subsequently hit by passing vehicles.
+Owls’ eyes don’t reflect in the car lights, making them invisible at night.

-Owls play a vital role in our ecosystem, and it is essential to safeguard them before there is a knock-on effect that will have severe environmental implications.
+Owls play a vital role in our ecosystem, and it is essential to safeguard them before a knock-on effect has severe environmental implications.